katieborlie/deep-learning-challenge/README.md

 5. Save and export your results to an HDF5 file.
 Name the file AlphabetSoupCharity_Optimization.h5.

-### Step 4: Write a Report on the Neural Network Model
+### Step 4: Written Report on the Neural Network Model

-For this part of the assignment, you’ll write a report on the performance of the deep learning model you created for Alphabet Soup.

-The report should contain the following:

 #### Overview of the analysis: (Explain the purpose of this analysis)